larics/schunk_lwa4p_ros/README.md

  * schunk_lwa4p_gazebo --> launch files + controllers
  * schunk_lwa4p_moveit_config --> ROS package for MoveIt configuration

+Joint limits and some links to HW resources can be found [here](http://wiki.ros.org/schunk_description)

 # How to launch simulation?

 If you want to use robot from simulation run one of the following commands: